-All single family and multi-family dwelling units are charged one (1) ERU or billing unit.
-Non-residential developed properties are assigned the number of billing units based on the number of ERU units (2,800sf of impervious area) on the property.
+All single family and multi-family dwelling units are charged one (1) ERU or billing.
+Nonresidential developed properties are assigned the number of billing units based on the number of ERU units (2,800sf of impervious area) on the property.
 If the non-residential property has a partial ERU, it is rounded to the next whole number.
 The minimum charge to a non-residential property is one (1) ERU.

 Ordinance 03-32 set the ERU billing rate at \$4.50/month, effective April 1, 2003.
 The rate has not been adjusted since original adoption.
 Currently there are 21,155 billing units, generating a net revenue of \$1,058,700 annually.
 (Recent audit and review of accounts identified ERUs that required adjustment to current accounts, and it is not anticipated that this one-time adjustment will occur in the future.
-For the purposes of this study, billing units are projected to remain constant.
+Billing units are anticipated to remain constant for purposes of this study.)